 From December to February, the winter season.
-The weather is clear, cool and fantastic.
-You will have the chance to spot several animals and birds as during winter, several animals comes in the open to have a sun bath.
+The weather is clear, cool, and fantastic.
+You will have the chance to spot several animals and birds as during winter, several animals come in the open to have a sun bath.

 Note: Avoid the new year plan if you want to enjoy the nature as thousands of people visit the national park at this time and most of the animals go deep inside the park and you have very less chances to spot any animal.

-March and April are the months where you may face some rainy season.
+March and April are the months when you may face some rainy seasons.
 But it is also the time when you will find the Park in its full New greenery.

-The rivers has plenty of water, but not plenty enough to flood the national park.
+The rivers have plenty of water, but not plenty enough to flood the national park.

 - Jeep Safari